Student Government Association

 - Isabella Santiago, Secretary

 The Student Senate is the legislative body of the SGA.
 It is composed of students who are passionate about the growth and development of the University.
-We see and feel the areas that need attention at the university, and speak to those that are able to implement positive change.
+We see and feel the areas that need attention at the university and speak to those that can implement positive change.

 The Senate’s purpose is to represent the students.
 We are qualified because we are students and we are connected.
 We believe that we have an accurate pulse of the issues around campus affecting our diverse student population.

-If you have a concern, please contact Mashika Jackson, MJackson2@STU.EDU, so we can set up a meeting.
+If you have a concern, please contact John Jackson firstname.lastname@example.org so, we can set up a meeting.

 What Do Senators Do